Recommendations for Communities and Suicide Prevention Groups

 Encourage statewide and local professional groups and institutions to add a “lethal means counseling” policy to their current suicide prevention protocols to ensure that all suicidal or at-risk patients and their families are counseled about reducing access to guns at home.
 Examples of state associations to target: state hospital association, social workers’ association, school psychologist association, truancy officer association, etc. Examples of local agencies to target: mental health agencies, emergency departments, schools, employee assistance groups, etc. In most cases your job will be to add lethal means counseling policies to existing suicide prevention policies.
 If a group doesn’t have basic suicide prevention policies, try to work with them (or ask your state suicide prevention coalition) to work with them to adopt basic suicide prevention policies as well as lethal means counseling policies.

 Train providers who come into contact with people at risk for suicide and their families on how to talk about reducing access to firearms at home.
 Most currently do not.
-A good training model is New Hampshire’s CALM Training (Counseling on Access to Lethal Means), which trains mental health providers, emergency department personnel, and primary care providers.
+A good training model is CALM Training (Counseling on Access to Lethal Means), which trains mental health providers, emergency department personnel, and primary care providers.
 The training covers three general areas (the public health approach to suicide prevention, firearm safety basics, and clinical skills in speaking with families about reducing access to firearms and lethal medications at home).
 Suicidal people–particularly those who use a firearm–often don’t seek out care by a mental health provider.
 Think about other types of providers with whom they may come into contact, such as police, counselors providing services to domestic abusers, defense attorneys, substance abuse counselors, school truancy officers, primary care providers, etc. See other examples of means reduction programs.

 One way to ensure that at-risk patients and their families receive lethal means counseling is to build reminders into an agency’s information system.
 For example, a health care institution with electronic patient charting software can add a flag to indicate whether the patient is considered at risk for suicide.
 Checking off the patient as “at risk” would trigger the software to remind the provider to talk with the patient and his/her family about firearms and lethal medications at home, in addition to following the agency’s existing protocols for responding to suicidal risk.
 Standard paper forms (for example, intake forms for new psychiatric patients, suicide assessment forms used by school psychologists, etc.) could also include check-off boxes cueing the provider to ask about firearms at home.